CheckoutFinland/psp-api/docs/README.md

 ## Settlements

-Checkout provides an endpoint for fetching settlement IDs.

-Make a `GET` request to `/settlements` containing the `checkout-headers`.
+`HTTP GET /settlements` returns merchant's settlement IDs.
 Maximum of 100 settlement IDs are returned, starting from the most recent settelements.
 The endpoint supports the following `query`-parameters:

 field | required | description
 ----- | -------- | -----------